MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 For example, `.simulate(<args>)`, uses the `QuantumSimulator` to run the operation, whereas `.estimate_resources(<args>)` does so on the `ResourcesEstimator`.

 #### Passing inputs to Q\#
-Arguments for the Q# callable should be provided in the form of a keyword argument, where the keyword is the argument name in the callable definition.
+Arguments for the Q# callable should be provided in the form of a keyword argument, where the keyword is the argument name in the Q# callable definition.
 That is, `MeasureSuperpositionArray.simulate(n=4)` is valid, whereas `MeasureSuperpositionArray.simulate(4)` would throw an error.

 Therefore, the Python host program